MEDITERRANEAN: body memories

 By dancing, Wen Hui transforms her memories into moves that nobody else can make because they didn't live it.
 A tribute to our body and its special, unique way to experience and remember life.
 We are all unique and it’s in our body – our skin, muscles, nerves – which we actively participate through our day to day experiences; good ones and bad; exciting and trivial.
 A hymn to our body as extreme example of 'otherness' where the negative and positive poles merge and combine: Yin and Yang, passive and active, female and male, Moon and Sun.

-The series was realized in March 2015, while Wen Hui and I were Artists-in-Residence at The Camargo Foundation in Cassis, France.
+The series was realized in March 2015, while Wen Hui and I were Fellows at The Camargo Foundation in Cassis, France.